PBundyra/Mario-MIM/README.md

 # MarioMIM

 ## Description
-Since CLion has shown us the first segfaults, we wanted to write a computer game inspired by the student’s adventure during pursuing a Computer Science degree.
-MarioMIM is a platform game in which the idea is to ... pass.
-We’ve created a game inspired by Super Mario Bros, but in a special University of Warsaw edition.
-In order to overcome bugs the student can strengthen himself by drinking coffee or learning the best programming language - Rust.
+Since the moment CLion has shown us the first segfaults, we wanted to create a computer game inspired by the student’s adventure of pursuing a Computer Science degree.
+MarioMIM is a platform game whose main goal is to... get a degree.
+We’ve implemented a game inspired by Super Mario Bros, but in the special University of Warsaw edition.
+In order to overcome bugs, the student can strengthen himself by drinking coffee or learning the best programming language in the world - Rust.

 ## How to play
 - Online\